troys-code/BeepBoopBot/docs/RUNBOOK.md

 There is a regular check that ensures the site is showing an element rendered by react.

-It also ensures the static files are cached in an AU/NZ region.
+As a side effect, it ensures the static files are cached in an AU/NZ region.

 https://oceania.grafana.net/a/grafana-synthetic-monitoring-app/checks